TheOnodrim/Shield/README.md

 Shield is a zero configuration,single file shell script made to be run to harden and secure a newly installed Debian or Debian based OS.

--Zero Installation
+- Zero Installation
--Zero Configuration
+- Zero Configuration
--Single file shell script
+- Single file shell script

 ## Usage:
 Download or clone the script and run it as root and select which sections to run when prompted.